CREATE_TYPE(7) - man - phpman

 subscripting a value of the type is a natural notation for extracting data from it, then a

-be declared to take a single argument of type internal, and return an internal result,
+declared to take a single argument of type internal, and return an internal result, which is

-which is a pointer to a struct of methods (functions) that implement subscripting.
-The
+a pointer to a struct of methods (functions) that implement subscripting.
+The detailed API

 While the details of the new type's internal representation are only known to the I/O

-properties of the internal representation that must be declared to PostgreSQL.
-Foremost of
+of the internal representation that must be declared to PostgreSQL.
+Foremost of these is

-these is internallength.
-Base data types can be fixed-length, in which case internallength
+internallength.
+Base data types can be fixed-length, in which case internallength is a

-is a positive integer, or variable-length, indicated by setting internallength to
+positive integer, or variable-length, indicated by setting internallength to VARIABLE.

-VARIABLE.
 (Internally, this is represented by setting typlen to -1.)
-The internal
+The internal representation of all

-value, rather than by reference.
-Types passed by value must be fixed-length, and their
+rather than by reference.
+Types passed by value must be fixed-length, and their internal

-internal representation cannot be larger than the size of the Datum type (4 bytes on some
+representation cannot be larger than the size of the Datum type (4 bytes on some machines, 8

 The alignment parameter specifies the storage alignment required for the data type.
 The